 Moms and dads do not think it’s cute or funny when you joke about not knowing which twin is which.
 Also, when you ask a parent, “how do you tell them apart?” what the parent hears is “I am responsible for caring for and teaching your child and I have no idea who she is.”
 Take the time to come up with strategies and clues so you know who is who on your own.
 Speak to their former teacher and ask her how she did it.
 Talk to the specialists in your school who have had them before.
 Just don’t ask the parents.

+The sixth tip for teaching twins is to include a note in your sub plans about it.
 Being a sub in a classroom is hard work.
 It is always in your best interest and the best interest of all your students to create detailed sub plans so the day runs smoothly in your absence.
-I have written a blog post and created a free ebook with printables specifically on how to prepare for a substitute teacher.
 If you have twins in your classroom you will also want to go a step further and include any additional notes about them.
 These may include how to tell them apart or even general tips such as, “don’t ask them how people tell them apart” or “avoid making verbal comparisons about their physical features.”

-Teach the other students how to tell them apart.
+7. Teach the other students how to tell the twins apart.

-What better way to model a lesson on Venn diagrams than by comparing and contrasting the twins in your class.
-Be sure to ask their permission first so as not to make them uncomfortable.
-If they are OK with the idea then make plans to meet with them ahead of time to plan the lesson.
-Perhaps even send the diagram home for the family to help with ahead of time.
+There is no better way to model a lesson on Venn diagrams than by comparing and contrasting the twins in your class.
+Ask their permission first so they don’t feel uncomfortable.
+If they are okay with the idea, then meet with them ahead of time to plan the lesson.
+Consider sending the diagram home for the family to help with ahead of time.
 Have the siblings stand at the front of the group and ask them to help you lead the lesson.
 All of the items that get placed onto the chart should be generated by them.
-They can share ways they look alike and look different.
+They can share ways they look alike and different.
 They can also share similarities and differences with hobbies and interests that will help the other children connect with them and form friendships.
 Avoid having the rest of the class chime in because pointing out differences in height or looks can be hurtful.

-It seems obvious, but it not always easy when you are teaching two children who look, sound and act the same.
-Seek to find out their individual strengths and cater to them the same way you would when differentiating for all your other students.
+It not always easy when you are teaching two children who look, sound and act the same.
+Seek to find out their individual strengths.
+Cater to them the same way you would when differentiating for all your other students.

 It’s not fair to avoid giving an award or a classroom job to one sibling to avoid hurting the feelings of the other.
 Find ways to make all the students feel valued and important, but if you genuinely feel one of your twins has earned the school’s “Student of the Month” award based on a character trait he has demonstrated don’t pick another student out of fear of upsetting his twin.
 The same is true for casting students in roles for class plays.